Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Transmit Power minimization problem

-Note that in \eqref{minpower3}, the non-convex QoS constraint { } has been replaced by the convex constraints in \eqref{con:setY} and \eqref{consetY2}, where \eqref{con:setY} can be formulated as a second-order cone (SOC) constraint.
-The rationale behind this is that, given any feasible pair {$(\bW,\bY)$} satisfying \eqref{con:bilinearY} and \eqref{QoS}, we can rotate $\{\bw_k\}_{1\leq k\leq K}$ to obtain a new feasible pair {$(\bar{\bW},\bar{\bY})$} such that $\{{ \bar{Y}_{k,k}}\}_{1\leq k\leq K}$ is nonnegative (i.e., {$(\bar{\bW},\bar{\bY})$} satisfy \eqref{con:setY}\,--\,\eqref{con:bilinearY}) and the objective value remains the same.
-This idea is inspired by the classical work \cite{SOCP}, in which a similar transformation was applied to reformulate the traditional power minimization problem as an SOCP.
+has been replaced by the convex constraints in \eqref{con:setY} and \eqref{consetY2}, where \eqref{con:setY} can be formulated as a second-order cone (SOC) constraint.
+The rationale behind this is that, given any feasible pair {$(\bW,{\bV})$} satisfying \eqref{con:bilinearY} and \eqref{QoS}, we can rotate $\{\bw_k\}_{1\leq k\leq K}$ to obtain a new feasible pair {$(\bar{\bW},{\bar{\bV}})$} such that $\{{\bar{V}_{k,k}}\}_{1\leq k\leq K}$ is nonnegative (i.e., {$(\bar{\bW},{\bar{\bV}})$} satisfies \eqref{con:setY}\,--\,\eqref{con:bilinearY}) and the objective value remains the same.
+This idea is inspired by the classical work \cite{SOCP}, in which a similar transformation was applied to reformulate the traditional transmit power minimization problem as a second-order cone programming (SOCP).

-Now, the complicated QoS constraint in \eqref{con:QoS2} has been reformulated as a bilinear constraint \eqref{con:bilinearY} and two simple constraints, \eqref{con:setY} and \eqref{consetY2}, on $\bY$ that allow for efficient projection.
+Now, the complicated QoS constraint in \eqref{con:QoS2} has been reformulated as a bilinear constraint \eqref{con:bilinearY} and two simple constraints, \eqref{con:setY} and \eqref{consetY2}, on ${\bV}$ that allow for efficient projection.
 To be more specific, the projection onto set

 can be efficiently computed by solving $K$ one-dimensional quartic equations; see further details below.